nlamont-netsoc/cyberstation/README.md

 The UI allows for adding new bundles by clicking the ![+](/images/add.png?raw=true "Add") button or deleting previously defined bundles by selecting the desired bundle and clicking on the ![-](/images/delete.png?raw=true "Delete") button.
 In addition a **SEND TO SERVER** button allows for sending the bundle to the selected server.
-This button is disabled if no server and collection endpoint are selected or the selected collection does not allow writing to.
+This button is disabled if no server and collection endpoints are selected or the selected collection does not allow writing to.

 Other tabs on the STIX page allow for creating the different STIX types objects.
 Currently only **"attack pattern, indicator, relationship and sighting"** are implemented.